Walled In: Plot

 Sam looks for a way to escape and realizes one wall leads to the garbage area.
 When Jimmy returns, she lies and says that she is hurt and needs medicine.
 When Jimmy brings her the medicine, she opens the capsules and starts creating a mix to try and blow out the wall to get into the garbage room.
 Sam's attempt fails, and Jimmy is upset that she tried to escape.

 Before Jimmy could exact his punishment, his mother catches him.
 Mary realizes that Sam is in the hole with Malestrazza.
-At first she is infuriated with Jimmy as the hole was constructed for Malestrazza and no one else, but realizes Sam now knows too much and must keep her trapped there as well in order to avoid arrest.
+At first she is infuriated with Jimmy as the hole was constructed for Malestrazza and no one else, but realizes Sam now knows too much and they must keep her trapped there as well in order to avoid arrest.

 Sam is still stuck in the hole with Malestrazza, who she realizes does not want to escape.
 This is his tomb, and he picked her to kill him.
 She eventually does kill him after some taunting, and he thanks her after he falls into his tomb and it begins to fill with cement.
 Sam is by the wall hoping that Jimmy will come through and save her.

 The demolition team arrives and her father asks where Sam is.
 Mary tells him that she left.
 Her father says that he thought she would want to see her first building being demolished.
 Mary is keeping Jimmy calm as they set up and begin to install the explosives.
 As the countdown begins, Jimmy comes to his senses and runs toward the building for Sam.
 Sam's father tells them to stop the countdown.
 At the roof, Jimmy looks down, and her father asks what they have done.
 Jimmy then throws himself over, killing himself, and lands next to Sam.
-Sam is then lifted out of the hole and put in an ambulance.
+Sam is then lifted out of the hole and put in an ambulance, just as Mary is being arrested and taken to prison.

 Sam narrates that Malestrazza built 27 buildings and that they are all still standing.
-He considered the Malestrazza building his masterpiece, and there are no plans to demolish it.
+He considered the Malestrazza building his masterpiece, and there are no current plans to demolish it.